Frequently Asked Questions

 • What happens if I buy a coin from someone else that had the coin in their Sets?

-If you attempt to add a coin to the Registry but receive an error stating that coin is in use by another participant, please notify us at help@cacgrading.com.
+If you attempt to add a coin to the Registry but receive an error stating that coin is in use by another participant, you will be given the option to request that prior owner release ownership in the Registry to you.
+If you do not receive a response within a few days, please notify us at help@cacgrading.com.
 We will help resolve the ownership situation as soon as possible.
-We are also working on a more automated approach to resolving these issues.

 • Who do I contact with CAC Registry related questions?